publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLIX–BB/m__us_usc_t16_s410ddd.md

         The purposes of this section are—

-            (A) to help preserve, protect, and interpret the resources within the areas described in subsection (c)(2) of this section, including architecture, setting, and associated archival and museum collections;
+            (A) to help preserve, protect, and interpret the resources within the areas described in subsection (c)(2), including architecture, setting, and associated archival and museum collections;

             (B) to collaborate with the city of New Bedford and with associated historical, cultural, and preservation organizations to further the purposes of the park established under this section; and